henryroe/pwrusb/README.md

 # History

-Originally written by hroe in 2014-January.
-Repackaged for upload to github and pypi in 2014-October.
+- Originally written by hroe in 2014-January.
+- Repackaged for upload to github and pypi in 2014-October.
+- Lots of small updates to project layout etc, including update to Python 3.5 compatibility in 2016-March.